hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 #### Events handling

-Because this component supports use of `...attributes`, you can use all the usual Ember techniques for event handling (e.g., `input`, `blur`, `change`), validation, etc.
+This component supports the use of `...attributes`, which allows you to use all the usual Ember techniques for event handling (e.g., `input`, `blur`, `change`), validation, etc.

 ```handlebars
 <Hds::Form::MaskedInput::Field {{on "blur" this.yourOnBlurFunction}} as |F|>